stevebeer/openvpn-server/README.md

 Thanks
 ------

-This script simplifies the process for setting up OpenVPN on a Raspberry Pi outlined by a great many people in many corners of the internet.
-It is based largely on the steps outlined by Lauren Orsini at readwrite.com in her excellent two-part tutorial, Building A Raspberry Pi VPN, and many thanks go to her and readwrite for bringing together the steps of the setup process in a way that even I could understand.
+This script automates and streamlines the process outlined by a great many people from many corners of the internet for setting up OpenVPN on a Raspberry Pi.
+In particular, it is based on the steps outlined by Lauren Orsini at readwrite.com in her excellent two-part tutorial, Building A Raspberry Pi VPN, and many thanks go to her for bringing together the steps of the setup process in a way that even I could understand.
 Thanks also go to the Raspberry Pi Foundation for the awesome Raspberry Pi, and to OpenVPN and their fantastic open-source community.